jmdeleon/docker-drupal/README.md

 For optimum usage, map some local directories to the container for easier development.
 I personally create at least a `modules/` directory which will contain my custom modules.
 You can do the same for your themes.

-The container exposes its `80` port (Apache), its `3306` port (MySQL), its `5432` port (PostgreSQL), its `8983` port (Apache Solr) and its `22` port (SSH).
+The container exposes its `80` port (Apache), its `3306` port (MySQL), its `5432` port (PostgreSQL), its `8983` port (Apache Solr), its `9001` port (Supervisor) and its `22` port (SSH).
 Make good use of this by forwarding your local ports.
 You should at least forward to port `80` (using `-p local_port:80`, like `-p 8080:80`).
 A good idea is to also forward port `22`, so you can use Drush from your local machine using aliases, and directly execute commands inside the container, without attaching to it.

-Here's an example just running the container and forwarding `localhost:8080` and `localhost:2222` and `localhost:8984` to the container:
+Here's an example just running the container and forwarding `localhost:8080`, `localhost:2222`, `localhost:8984`, `localhost:9291` to the container:

-	docker run --rm --name youralias -p 8080:80 -p 2222:22 -p 8984:8983 -t yourname/drupal
+	docker run -d --name youralias -p 8080:80 -p 2222:22 -p 8984:8983 -p 9291:9001 -t yourname/drupal

 ### MySQL, PostgreSQL, SQLite and Adminer